nanobox-io/nanobox-guides/articles/ruby/rails/production/configure-rails.md

   #
   after_compile:
-    - bundle exec rake assets:precompile
+    - rake assets:precompile
 ```

 ## Migrate Data
 The last step is to prepare any databases you might need.
-Just as you might `rake db:setup` locally, we'll need to have nanobox do that with each deploy incase you're modifying data with migrations as part of the deploy.
+Just as you might `rake db:setup` locally, you'll need to have nanobox do that with each deploy incase you're modifying data with migrations as part of the deploy.

 #### Add a deploy hook
 Nanobox can run hooks at different points in the development process.
 We'll want to tell nanobox to run a special rake task each time we deploy.
 In your existing boxfile.yml add the following code: